Title 79, Chapter 11, Firearms Certification Standards states the following:

 - You must participate in a range safety class provided on the qualification day, prior to shooting.

-- There is a fifty dollar, ($50) fee for the handgun qualification to cover range expenses.
+- There is a seventy five dollar, ($75) fee for the handgun qualification to cover range expenses.
 It must be paid on the qualification day prior to shooting.
 Qualification fees will not be refunded.

 If not qualifying at NLETC: